Sarah Turvill Multifaith Centre at University of Exeter

-New facility providing prayer, meeting and study space for all faiths and beliefs on campus built to Passivhaus standards
+New facility built to Passivhaus standards provides prayer, meeting and study space for all faiths and beliefs

-We are further extending our track-record for building property to the Passivhaus standard by constructing University of Exeter's new Multi-Faith Centre at Streatham Campus.
+We further extended our track-record for building property to the Passivhaus standard by constructing University of Exeter's new Sarah Turvill Multifaith Centre at the Streatham Campus.

 Focus on sustainability

-This will see our team work towards achieving Passivhaus Classic Certification to drive rigorous low-energy design standards into operation, significantly improving building comfort, air quality and energy use, with greater carbon reduction.
+Our work to achieve Passivhaus Classic Certification included rigorous low-energy design standards, significantly improving building comfort, air quality and energy use, with greater carbon reduction.

-One way we'll do that is using low carbon Porotherm clay blocks, which are made from 30% recycled materials and have an expected lifespan of 150 years; even after which the blocks can be recycled.
-It will also incorporate high levels of insulation including triple glazed windows to drive high air tightness performance.
-The building will also benefit from air source heat pumps and PV solar panels on the roof.
+One way was through using low carbon porotherm clay blocks, which are made from 30% recycled materials and have an expected lifespan of 150 years; even after which the blocks can be recycled.
+It also incorporated high levels of insulation including triple glazed windows to drive high air tightness performance.
+It also benefits from air source heat pumps and PV solar panels on the roof.

 Rob Woolcock, Director at Willmott Dixon in Exeter said: “

-Having worked with the University of Exeter on a number of projects, the new and inclusive Multi-Faith Centre and supports the University’s commitment to diversity, inclusion, culture and heritage of its students and the wider community.
+Having worked with the University of Exeter on a number of projects, this new and inclusive centre supports the University’s commitment to diversity, inclusion, culture and heritage of its students and the wider community.
 It also aligns with our strategy to push the boundaries of sustainable design construction and operation of building.”

 Passivhaus track record